ChristyNou/CaffeineOverflow/README.md

 # CaffeineOverflow -group project
+Christina Nakou

+Anastasia Mela

+Giannis Grigorakos

+Panagiotis Vekios

-Christina Nakou Anastasia Mela Giannis Grigorakos Panagiotis Vekios Theodoros Davarakis
+Theodoros Davarakis

-To test and run the project
+### To test and run the project

 For the backend:

 The main code is in the scr path.

-Run: git clone.
+Clone the repo and do the following:

-install Node.js.
+- install Node.js

-install MongoDB.
+- install MongoDB

+- and run:

-Run: npm install set caffeine_overflow_jwtPrivateKey=caffeine/ export caffeine_overflow_jwtPrivateKey=caffeine
+`npm install set caffeine_overflow_jwtPrivateKey=caffeine/ export caffeine_overflow_jwtPrivateKey=caffeine`

+`sudo mongod node index.js`
-sudo mongod node index.js backend is running and listening to port 8765.
+Then backend is running and listening to port 8765.

 For the frondend :

-the code is in path frontent.zip Run: npm install npm install -g @angular/cli
+the code is in path frontent.zip
+Clone the repo and run the following:

+`npm install npm install -g @angular/cli`

-ng serve --ssl true --ssl-key "<..path_of_backend/backend/server.key>" --ssl-cert "<..path_of_backend/backend/server.cert>"
+`ng serve --ssl true --ssl-key "<..path_of_backend/backend/server.key>" --ssl-cert "<..path_of_backend/backend/server.cert>"`

+Last step:
-Last step: Open on browser the page: https://localhost:4200/
+- Navigate on browser the page: https://localhost:4200/